What Is B2B Buyer Journey Mapping?

 FAQs

-How is B2B buyer journey mapping different from B2C customer journey mapping?
+How is the B2B buyer journey different from B2C?

-B2B journeys involve multiple decision-makers, longer sales cycles, and more complex evaluation processes.
-B2C journeys typically have a single buyer making faster decisions with fewer touchpoints.
+B2B buyer journeys involve 6-10 decision-makers, longer sales cycles spanning weeks to months, and formal evaluation processes including procurement and legal review.
+B2C journeys typically involve a single buyer making faster decisions with fewer touchpoints.
+The key implication for B2B practitioners: content must serve multiple personas simultaneously, not a single buyer.

-What data sources do you need to build an accurate B2B customer journey map?
+What data do you need to build a B2B buyer journey map?

-You need CRM data showing deal progression, marketing automation engagement data, website analytics, sales call notes, customer interviews, and third-party intent data showing off-site research behavior.
+You need CRM data showing deal progression, marketing automation engagement data, website analytics, sales call notes, win/loss interview findings, customer interviews, and third-party intent data showing off-site research behavior.
+First-party data shows what happens on your properties; intent data reveals what buyers research across the broader web.
+Together they replace assumptions with behavioral evidence.

 What tools support B2B buyer journey mapping efforts?

-CRM platforms, marketing automation tools, customer data platforms, intent data providers like ZoomInfo, and visualization tools like Miro or Lucidchart all help teams build and maintain journey maps.
+CRM platforms, marketing automation tools, customer data platforms, GTM intelligence platforms like ZoomInfo (which combine intent signals, contact data, and the GTM Context Graph to show not just which accounts are researching but why they are moving), and visualization tools like Miro or Lucidchart all help teams build and maintain journey maps.